 Unformatted data refers to the raw, unstyled state of the data in your source file.
 (Note that "format" is not referring to a file format in this case.)
 Unformatted data is what exists underneath any other applied styles or formats, including those common in Excel.
-It's important to check out your unformatted data before you upload to the Socrata platform, because that's what the platform itself will be reading.
+It's important to check out your unformatted data before you upload to the Data & Insights platform, because that's what the platform itself will be reading.

 Date/time data illustrates this difference well: